vlad17/vlad17.github.io/_posts/2018-11-03-duplicates.md

 For starters, we could just apply radix sort to the sorting solution above.
 This is kind-of cheating since radix sort really needs \\(O(\log n)\\) passes over the data, but we assumed pointers and therefore indices into the array are fixed-width, so we should count this solution as allowed.

-After a few iterations iterations, I'm convinced the most elegant solution to this problem is as follows:
+After a few iterations, I'm convinced the most elegant solution to this problem is as follows:

     def unwind(xs):
         while xs[-1] != xs[xs[-1]]: